davidski/zestimate-lambda/README.md

 Deployment
 ----------

-The included [Makefile](./Makefile) will build a ZIP file which can be deployed to AWS Lambda.
+Continuous Deployment is done via the GitHub Actions workflow.
+Alternatively, the included [Makefile](./Makefile) will build a ZIP file which can be deployed to AWS Lambda.
 This ZIP file will include all dependencies (including Pandas, and therefore rather large).